ernsheong/joncloudgeek.com/content/blog/deploy-postgres-container-to-compute-engine/index.md

 ## Disclaimer

 The information provided in this blog post is provided as is, without warranty of any kind, express or implied.
-By following the following steps in this blog post I do not guarantee that your database will be free from any sort of failures or data losses.
+By following the steps outlined in this blog post I do not guarantee that your database will be free from any sort of failures or data losses.